Skip to main content

 Quick Answer

-In British Columbia, you obtain divorce papers by filing a Notice of Family Claim (Form F3) with the BC Supreme Court, the only court that grants divorces.
-Forms are free to download from the Provincial Court website or available at any court registry.
-Filing costs roughly $200 in court fees.
+In British Columbia, divorce papers are obtained free through the BC Provincial Court and Supreme Court websites or any court registry.
+You file a Notice of Family Claim (Form F3) at the BC Supreme Court, the only court that grants divorces.
+Forms download at no cost online.

 What Does It Cost to File?